FeeSimple/eos-tracker-mysql/README.md

     // Critical to run the below cmd.
 Otherwise, cannot start server npm run postinstall

-To start the frontend at specific IP:Port
+To start the frontend at a specific IP:Port

     npm start